Smart Ritual Banner

 3

-Misunderstandings grow when messages are delayed, skipped, or taken out of context.
+Misunderstandings pile up when messages are delayed or arrive without context.

 User Persona